-A root canal is a dental procedure that is often required to save a severely damaged or infected (abscessed) tooth from having to be extracted.
+A root canal is a dental procedure we perform here in the office at Clarity Dentistry. that is often required to save a severely damaged or infected (abscessed) tooth from having to be extracted.
 Root canals fall under the category of endodontics, which primarily deals with the treatment of a tooth’s interior; such as roots, nerves, pulp, etc. Although there are numerous dental services related to endodontics, root canal therapy is by far the most common.
 They are typically performed by general dentists who have had specialized training in this procedure, or sometimes by an endodontist.

 An infected tooth or an exposed nerve can be an extremely painful situation.
 Many of the symptoms include throbbing or sharp pain, swelling of the gums, jaw, or cheek, discomfort while chewing, severe sensitivity to hot and cold, etc. However, sometimes there may be no symptoms.
 Once a tooth is injured, there is no way to permanently fix the tooth without a dentist’s intervention.